opeik/website/content/2024-07-14-powershell-is-not-my-favourite-scripting-language/index.md

 precarious and unholy obelisks comprised of disjoint software, the undying remnants of bygone relics 5 decades past.

-There's barely _any_ language in there to speak of; most of the "syntax" is just _other_ programs.
+There's barely _any_ language in there to speak of; most of the "syntax" is just _external_ programs.

 Control flow?
+External program.

 ```
 ❯ which [
 /bin/[
 ```

 Constants?
+External program.
 ```
 ❯ which true
 /usr/bin/true
 ```

-Oh, it's another program.
+Don't get me started on error handling.
+Praying nothing goes wrong is a better use of your time than trying to wrangle any semblance of reliability from this cacophony of bad ideas.
+Unhandled errors don't stop the script.
+Pipelines mask errors by always returning the exit code of the last command.
+Accessing undefined variables isn't even an error, it evaluates to an empty string.

 Furthermore, lacking a standard for structuring data means relying on ad-hoc conventions, such as `find`'s `-print0` parameter, which separates results by an ASCII `NUL` character.
 I hope